 Most of us like to snack right?
 I know I do, especially as I like to eat little and often and hate being hungry.
 But, what you snack on is of vital importance because most people when they do snack, do so unhealthily.
-When you think about it, most snacks are set up to be unhealthy in the first place, just think crisps, chips, sweets, cakes, biscuits; all tasty, but very unhealthy.
+When you think about it, most snacks are set up to be unhealthy in the first place.
+Just think crisps, chips, sweets, cakes, biscuits – all tasty, but ultimately very unhealthy.

-In this post I have sourced out healthy plant based snack ideas that are also portable enough for you to take to work, school, or anywhere else you need to go.
+In this post I have sourced out healthy plant based snack ideas that are also portable enough for you to take to work, school, or anywhere else you need to go in your busy day.

 What makes a good snack?

 Ideally, you want to put thought into your snacks if you wish to make the most of of them, and also to prevent you gaining weight of course.